 Search the Encyclopedia

-Finally, Jefferson settled upon the construction of four eight-foot-cube cisterns.
+In 1808, Jefferson settled upon the construction of four eight-foot-cube cisterns.
 The cisterns were positioned near the house to capture rainwater running off the roofs and terraces.
 Work on the new project began in 1810, but it took many years of trial and error to create a waterproof plaster before the cisterns held rainwater — and even then, it was never a perfect system.

 - Betts, Edwin M., ed.
 Thomas Jefferson's Garden Book, 1766-1824: With Relevant Extracts from His Other Writings.
 Philadelphia: The American Philosophical Society, 1944 (reprint edition, Charlottesville: Thomas Jefferson Foundation, Inc., 1999).
-Manuscript and transcription available at Massachusetts Historical Society.

 - Betts, Edwin M., Hazlehurst Bolton Perkins, and Peter Hatch.
 Thomas Jefferson's Flower Garden at Monticello.
 Charlottesville: Thomas Jefferson Memorial Association and University Press of Virginia, 1986, 17-20.